You are not in business if you are not doing business with government

 Kenyatta allocated JM a colonial farm and house worth Sh3.3 million as reward for ‘fighting for uhuru’

-British historian Martin Meredith informs us in his 2011 effort, Africa: A History Since Independence, that in 1965 Jomo Kenyatta allocated JM a colonial farm and house worth Sh 3.3 million as reward for ‘fighting for uhuru.’
+Before becoming MP for Nyandarua North and Assistant Minister, JM Kariuki was the Private Secretary to founding President Mzee Jomo Kenyatta.
+British historian Martin Meredith informs us in his 2011 effort, Africa: A History Since Independence, that in 1965 Jomo Kenyatta allocated JM a colonial farm and house worth Sh3.3 million as reward for ‘fighting for uhuru.’

 Meredith covered JM’s assassination in 1975 for the Sunday Times and adds that he acquired significant shares in Kenya Breweries (whose beer he distributed), Block Hotels, Caltex, CMC Motors, Lonrho East Africa, BAT and Standard Chartered besides exporting game trophies, interests in hospitality, aviation, real estate, ranching, large scale farming and a mining concern with his brother in-law, Harun Muturi of the Mamba Village fame.

-Kulei’s court appearances revolved around how National Milling Corporation, which operated flour mills nationally, exchanged hands in 1994 for Sh150 million when it was valued at Sh550 million and by 1995 the Sh150 million had not been received by the government.
+Kulei was later to appear in court over how National Milling Corporation, which operated flour mills nationally, exchanged hands in 1994 for Sh150 million when it was valued at Sh550 million and by 1995 the Sh150 million had not been received by the government.
 New owners included Kulei and his acolytes.
 Head of its privatization, Lawi Kiplagat, refused to explain the tendering process.
 The Auditor-General asked for the sale to be cancelled.

 This never stopped when President Mwai Kibaki and President Uhuru Kenyatta took over as third and fourth in command respectively.
 Each of their tenures was hit by mega scandals of shadowy tenders awarded to briefcase companies but in which billions feathered the pockets of a few whose wealthy can only be wasted by truly useless progeny over several generations.